-The hypo-acetylation of histone N-terminal tails, principally on the lysines, is associated with an inactive chromatin.
-In contrast, hyper-acetylated histones characterize the active chromatin.
+- The hypo-acetylation of histone N-terminal tails, principally on the lysines, is associated with inactive chromatin.
+In contrast, hyper-acetylated histones characterize active chromatin.

-Methylation of the histone H3 lysine 9 (H3-K9) has only very recently been found to be involved in the process of hetero-chromatinisation of the genome, both in constitutive and facultative HC.
+Methylation of the histone H3 lysine 9 (H3-K9) has only very recently been found to be involved in the process of hetero-chromatinization of the genome, both in constitutive and facultative HC.

-Unlike in Drosophila, human constitutive HC does not contain any genes and incorporating tritiated uridine into a cell culture does not result in any labelling at its level.
+- Unlike in Drosophila, human constitutive HC does not contain any genes and incorporating tritiated uridine into a cell culture does not result in any labeling at its level.

 The study of various organisms has shown that constitutive HC has a genuine tendency to aggregate during interphase.

-In Drosophila larvae, the centromeres of polytene chromosomes, which are rich in heterochromatin, can aggregate to form the chromocentres during interphase.
+- In Drosophila larvae, the centromeres of polytene chromosomes, which are rich in heterochromatin, can aggregate to form the chromocenters during interphase.

-In the mouse, the number of heterochromatic blocks that can be observed in interphase nuclei is always lower than the number of heterochromatic regions visualised on the metaphase chromosomes.
+- In the mouse, the number of heterochromatic blocks that can be observed in interphase nuclei is always lower than the number of heterochromatic regions visualized on the metaphase chromosomes.